Neuroevolution is a Competitive Alternative to Reinforcement Learning for Skill Discovery: Experiments

 In order not to favor any method in the study, we use three different categories of environments and tasks: (i) continuous control locomotion tasks from the \rl literature, (ii) exploration tasks with deceptive rewards from the \qd literature, and (iii) hybrid tasks mixing both types as a middle ground.
 All environments are illustrated on Figure \ref{fig:bench_summary}.

-\textbf{Low-dimensional exploration task with deceptive rewards.} Following several works from both the skill-discovery \rl and \qd communities \cite{eysenbach2018diversity, kamienny2021direct, campos2020edl}, we consider a simple navigation environment where a point is controlled to navigate on a 2D plane to a specified target position.
+\textbf{Low-dimensional exploration task with deceptive rewards.} Following several works from both the skill-discovery \rl and \qd communities~\citep{eysenbach2018diversity, kamienny2021direct, campos2020edl}, we consider a simple navigation environment where a point is controlled to navigate on a 2D plane to a specified target position.
 To turn the task into a challenging exploration problem, we introduce a maze through which the point must navigate to reach the target position.
 We refer to this task as \ptmaze.

-\textbf{High-dimensional locomotion tasks.} We consider three locomotion tasks, namely \ant, \hc and \walker, often used in the \rl community to evaluate algorithms, including in \rl works focused on diversity-seeking strategies \cite{nilsson2021policy, eysenbach2018diversity, fujimoto2018addressing}.
+\textbf{High-dimensional locomotion tasks.} We consider three locomotion tasks, namely \ant, \hc and \walker, often used in the \rl community to evaluate algorithms, including in \rl works focused on diversity-seeking strategies~\citep{nilsson2021policy, eysenbach2018diversity, fujimoto2018addressing}.
 In these environments, the problem is to move legged robots by applying torques to their joints through actuators.
-These tasks are challenging for evolutionary algorithms that do not leverage backpropagation through the neural policies \cite{colas2020scaling, pierrot2022diversity}.
+These tasks are challenging for evolutionary algorithms: they typically require orders of magnitude more environment interactions than \rl methods to evolve competitive policies~\citep{colas2020scaling, pierrot2022diversity}.
 We define two subsets of tasks for these environments.
 The first subset, referred to as \unidir locomotion tasks and with the reward signal defined as the x-axis velocity minus the energy consumption, includes \antuni, \walkeruni, and \hcuni.
 The second subset, referred to as \omnidir locomotion tasks and with the reward signal defined as the opposite of the energy consumption, includes \antomni.

-\textbf{Mixing locomotion and exploration tasks.} Following \cite{pierrot2022diversity, parker2020effective, frans2017meta, shi2020efficient}, we consider two additional hybrid tasks built upon \ant that exhibit both continuous control and exploration challenges, making them particularly difficult even for state-of-the-art evolutionary and \rl algorithms.
+\textbf{Mixing locomotion and exploration tasks.} Following \citet{pierrot2022diversity, parker2020effective, frans2017meta, shi2020efficient}, we consider two additional hybrid tasks built upon \ant that exhibit both continuous control and exploration challenges, making them particularly difficult even for state-of-the-art evolutionary and \rl algorithms.
 In \anttrap, the ant has to run forward while initially facing a trap consisted of three walls that prevents it from moving forward along the x-axis direction indefinitely.
 In \antmaze, the ant is initially placed in a maze and the goal is to reach a specified target position.